Action Fund Manager

 - Lead the closing process.

-- Assist Director of Operations on grants and subcontracts information, progress, data, etc. for USAID reporting
+- Assist Senior Action Fund Manager on grants and subcontracts information, progress, data, etc. for USAID reporting

-- Travel frequently to Nepalgunj and priority municipalities to oversee grant and subcontract activities and compliance.
+- Travel frequently to priority municipalities to oversee grant and subcontract activities and compliance.
 Provide feedback to project staff to improve management.

 - Assist and collaborate in external or internal audits as necessary

-- At least 12 years of relevant experience, including at least 5 years of grants and subcontracts management, preferably with international donor-funded projects, UN agencies, or NGOs.
+- A minimum of 10 years/master’s degree or 13 years/ bachelor’s degree of relevant experience, including at least 5 years of work experience in grants and subcontract management, preferably with international donor-funded projects, UN agencies, or NGOs

 - Demonstrated understanding and experience working with grantees and subcontractors and grants and subcontractor procedures